rickstaa/stable-learning-control/docs/source/usage/installation.rst

 .. important::

-    If you are using Conda you might have to install the `mpi4py`_ package inside using Conda instead of pip.
-    This can be done using the following command:
+    If you are using Conda, you may come across issues while installing or utilizing the SLC package, such as installation errors or script freezing.
+To effectively resolve these problems, it is recommended to install the mpi4py_ package from within Conda instead of using pip.
+This can be accomplished by executing the following command:

     .. code-block:: bash